-Many lifts in the city are very old and have become unreliable and expensive to maintain.
-The new lifts should mean fewer breakdowns and a more reliable service for residents.
+- a number of lifts in the city are old and are becoming unreliable and expensive to maintain.
+Modernising or replacing lifts should mean fewer breakdowns and a more reliable service for residents

-Where existing building conditions allow, all new lifts will be big enough to fit a mobility scooter.
+- where existing building conditions allow, all new lifts will be big enough to fit most mobility scooters making them more accessible

 - Essex Place, Tyson Place, St John’s Mount,

 - Courtlands, Ecclesden, Highleigh, Normanhurst, Richmond Heights, Saxonbury and Thornsdale (Albion Hill)